 (c) The balance of funds after the completion of the transaction;

-(2) Make available for inspection by the resident, or, when applicable, the resident's agent, a statement of the resident's account; and
+(2) Make available for inspection by the resident, or, when applicable, the resident's [agent] representative, a statement of the resident's account; and

 (3) Make available at the assisted living program, for audit by the Department or its designee, records pertaining to each resident's personal funds, including the written authorization required by §D of this regulation.

 H. Fire and Theft Coverage.
-For all resident funds entrusted to [an assisted living program, the assisted living program] a licensee, the licenss shall establish and maintain adequate fire and theft coverage to protect a resident's funds that are on the premises of the [assisting living] program.
+For all resident funds entrusted to an assisted living program, the assisted living programshall establish and maintain adequate fire and theft coverage to protect a resident's funds that are on the premises of the assisting living program.

 I. Availability of Personal Funds.